automl/submitit/README.md

   pip install git+https://github.com/automl/submitit@main#egg=submitit
   ```

-If you have it installed, you can update just submitit easily with
+If you have it installed, you can update it with the above comment, if the version number in `submitit/__init__.py` was updated, else you can use this

 ```
 pip install git+https://github.com/automl/submitit@main#egg=submitit --force-reinstall --no-deps
 ```
+for debugging.

 ## What is submitit?